cobratbq/pinebook-pro/README.md

 This firmware seems to be for the Pinebook Pro adapter.
 It was found as [a proposed patch](<https://lore.kernel.org/linux-firmware/20210117074817.1721-2-alistair@alistair23.me/> "[PULL 1/1] brcm: Add the brcmfmac43456-sdio.* files") to kernel [linux-firmware.git](<https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/> "Repository of firmware blobs for use with the Linux kernel") repository.

-I have not used this firmware at all.
+I have not used this firmware.

 Version-information: (`strings`)

+`brcmfmac43456-sdio.bin`
 ```
 43455c5-roml/43455_sdio-pno-aoe-pktfilter-pktctx-lpc-pwropt-43455_ftrs-mfp-noclminc-clm_min
 	Version: 7.84.17.1 (r871554)